jekyll/jekyll/docs/variables.md

       <td><p>

         The path to the raw post or page.
-Example usage: Linking back to the page or post's source on GitHub.
+Example usage: Linking back to the page or post’s source on GitHub.
 This can be overridden in the
-        <a href="../frontmatter">YAML Front Matter</a>.
+        <a href="../frontmatter/">YAML Front Matter</a>.

       </p></td>
     </tr>